 Rutabaga is a delicious and healthy addition to any diet, but I had no idea what rutabaga was until a few years ago.
-I discovered rutabaga, or swede how it’s called in Europe, when I started to explore a lectin-light diet and was looking for replacements for white potatoes.
-Read on to find out more about rutabaga and how to cook it and three easy recipes: rutabaga noodle persillade, rutabaga and sweet potato fries, and rutabaga casserole with walnut and chestnut crumble.
+I discovered rutabaga, or swede as it’s called in Europe, when I started to explore a lectin-light diet and was looking for replacements for white potatoes.
+Read on to find out more about rutabaga and how to cook it, and three easy recipes: rutabaga noodle persillade, rutabaga and sweet potato fries, and rutabaga casserole with walnut and chestnut crumble.

 What is Rutabaga?

-Every single time I shop rutabaga in Whole Foods, the cashier asks me what that is.
+Every time I shop rutabaga in Whole Foods, the cashier asks me what that is.
 The problem is that I can never pronounce it the way Americans do.
 So we always need a little time to figure out how to add it.
 But what is rutabaga and how to cook it?

 What happens if you cross a cabbage with a turnip?
 Rutabaga happens (happened a long time ago between a wild cabbage and turnip).
 It is also called swede and is super popular in Nordic cuisine and is cooked in a variety of ways: boiled, mashed, roasted, fried, in casseroles, and stews.

 Rutabaga can be added to any meal traditionally made with potatoes, but I have some favorite ways to cook it.
 What I love about rutabaga is that it gets crispy when fried (and by fried, I mean sauteed on medium to high heat, not deep-fried) or baked.
 But it has a strong and interesting peppery flavor, something between cabbage and turnip (makes sense, right?).

 For this reason, I feel rutabaga needs to be balanced with something else.
 One of my favorite pairings is the Japanese sweet potato, which has purple skin and white-ish flesh.